enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## 5 NM_001142467,NM_021170    HES4 R:0.187 FDR:6.32949888009368e-07
     ## 6 NM_001142467,NM_021170    HES4 R:0.236 FDR:6.28221217150423e-11

-Now we need to parse the `name_1` column which contains the genomic location of the enhancers:
+Now we can extract the genomic locations of the enhancers and the correlation values:

 ``` r
 locs <- strsplit(as.character(fantom$name_1), "[:-]")